angular/angular/aio/content/guide/ajs-quick-reference.md

       Angular has true template input variables that are explicitly defined using the `let` keyword.

-      For more information, see the [Template input variables](guide/structural-directives#template-input-variable) section of [Structural Directives](guide/structural-directives).
+      For more information, see the [Structural directive shorthand](guide/structural-directives#shorthand) section of [Structural Directives](guide/structural-directives).
     </td>

   </tr>